 Frets are the ridges that line the neck.
 The “fretboard” is the piece that holds these frets.
 When press and hold the frets, you put pressure on the strings, which alters the sound.

-Guitars have either six or twelve strings.
+Guitars can have more than six strings, but you'll certainly find that six is most common.
 You play these metal or nylon strings by hand or using a guitar pick.
 “Open strings” mean a note played without holding down a fret.

 The Guitar Nut